-The information below gives you a valley-wide perspective on the last several vintages here in the Napa Valley.
+The information below gives you a valley-wide perspective on past vintages here in the Napa Valley.
 Whenever you look at a vintage chart or recap, such as this one, it’s good to remember that this is the big picture.
 In reality, any given winery may have good luck on “bad” years and vice versa, so this is only a general guideline.
 Vintages such as 2010 also help demonstrate how winemakers and vineyard managers can help “create their own luck” through attentive, diligent vineyard management.

 2012 The 2012 growing season was ideal, with lots of sunshine and warmth, few intense heat spikes and low disease pressure.
 Growers in Napa Valley reveled in the mild weather which led to a generous crop of grapes showing excellent color and flavor.
 The perfect weather conditions led to exceptional fruit quality and better balance in PH and acid than the past two years.
 2012 promises to be one of the best vintages.
 With lovely spring weather during bloom, grapevines were able to “set” a high percentage of their flowers into berries.
 The warm weather we experienced through most of August allowed veraison to progress uniformly and quickly, which resulted in a uniform, ripe crop.
 A generous crop also necessitated some crop thinning in the Goosecross vineyard.
 The cool September nights, down to the mid-40′s, and warm days in the 80′s and 90′s preserved the acidity and kept the sugars from exploding.
 With a good fruit set and healthy vines, harvest was abundant on the Goosecross Estate.
 We cultivated a bountiful crop of exceptional grapes and look forward to releasing some extraordinary wines in the near future.